amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 pronominal root `am̐`/`ə̃` (`am̐ => an => anu` or `ə̃ => ən̪ => ən̪u` in Kannada).
 More details on this can be seen [here](../ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅನುಸ್ವಾರ-ಮ-ವ-ಒಕಾರಗಳ-ಹಾಗೂ-ನ-ಎಕಾರಗಳ-ನುಡುವಣ-ಸಂಬಂಧ) (please note that the document is in Kannada and is yet to be translated to English).
-But even this process is rare in Tulu and unsuitable to be extended into process in the Proto-Dravidian that transform the vowel `a` into `e`.
+But even this process is rare in Tulu and unsuitable to be extended into processes in the Proto-Dravidian that transform the vowel `a` into `e`.

 If there were no other viable processes that can produce the variations in the starting component of the first-person pronominal root, accepting the argument of the consonant `n` turning into `ñ`, then into `y` and finally disappearing might have seemed reasonable.
-But as seen in the context of the [second-person pronoun](#the-process-of-producing-nīnnin-from-the-second-person-pronominal-root-vowel-i), given that the process of the clear pronunciation of the nasalisation of the starting vowel being heard on both the sides of the vowel and turning into the consonant `n` both sides of the vowel exists, it seems unreasonable to rely on the process.
+But as seen in the context of the [second-person pronoun](#the-process-of-producing-nīnnin-from-the-second-person-pronominal-root-vowel-i), given the process of the clear pronunciation of the nasalisation of the starting vowel being heard on both the sides of the vowel and turning into the consonant `n` on both sides of the vowel exists, it seems unreasonable.
-However, while the processes involving nasalisation can explain the starting consonant `n` and `n` turning into `ñ` is natural in Malayalam, the starting consonant `y` or vowel `e` is not readily explained by the processes related to nasalisation.
+However, while the processes involving nasalisation can explain the starting consonant `n` and `n` turning into `ñ` is natural in Malayalam, the starting consonant `y` or vowel `e` are not readily explained by the processes related to nasalisation.
 But as can be seen [later](#the-vowel-that-is-intermediate-to-ā-and-ē-suggested-by-masti-venkatesha-iyengar), it is indeed possible to explain the starting consonant `y` or vowel `e` with some additional processes which complement the processes related to nasalisation.